viviani22/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-# C pointers, arrays, string
+# C pointers, arrays, strings.

 - [0-reset_to_98.c](https://github.com/viviani22/holbertonschool-low_level_programming/blob/main/pointers_arrays_strings/0-reset_to_98.c) Function that takes a pointer to an int as parameter and updates the value it points to to 98.
 - [1-swap.c](https://github.com/viviani22/holbertonschool-low_level_programming/blob/main/pointers_arrays_strings/1-swap.c) Function that swaps the values of two integers.